Financial-Times/x-dash/packages/x-engine/README.md

 If your chosen runtime module returns a factory function<sup>\*</sup> you only need to specify the module name but if the module exposes multiple methods then you must specify the appropriate method to use.

-With the configuration in place you will now be able to include and render `x-` components.
+With the configuration added you will now be able to include and render `x-` components.

-\* A JSX factory function is a variadic function (one which supports a variable number of arguments) with the signature `fn(element, properties, ...children)`, examples include `React.createElement` and `Preact.h`.
+\* A JSX factory function is a variadic function<sup>†</sup> with the signature `fn(element, properties, ...children)`, examples include `React.createElement` and `Preact.h`.
 See the [FAQ section](#faq) for more information.

+† Variadic means that the function accepts a variable number of arguments.
+The `...` before the last arguments name is a rest parameter, meaning it will collect "the rest" of the arguments.

 ## Rendering